-It is like B1 Bis French tank or Matilda British tank I made before, which have a lot of small rolling wheels.
+It is like the B1 Bis French tank or Matilda British tank I made before, which has a lot of small rolling wheels.
 I think that the characteristics of this tank are represented well because this 35 (t) roller is visible as all the rolling wheels are exposed.

 This time it is a partially connected caterpillar, but once I have connected it in a large space like ordinarily connected tracks, I wound them around the chassis.
 I think that it is easier to assemble this way if you do not mistake the point of gluing and bending.

 There was the advice of self-additional work for the code of the headlights and others on the assembly instruction, I did additional works as much as I want.
 In addition to this, I added an antenna and additional rod-like parts of the side panel with metal wire.